-Someone asked me what I do when I need hope so I made a list:
+Someone asked me what I do when I am down.
+So I made a list.

 - If it’s not a temporary feeling, I talk to someone and tell them what I’m worrying about and I actually let them comfort me.
 I try not to argue because that’s not the point.
 Just let them cheer you up and help you.

 - Sometimes people may not be available or I might not feel comfortable enough to share something.
 So I use affirmations and talk to myself.
 I’ll say: I’m fine.
 It always works out.
 It’ll be better than I imagine.
 I trust that it will be okay.

 - If there’s anything I can do, I’ll do it.
 Even if it’s only a tiny step in the direction of whatever I want.